-_I worry for my loving mother _
+I worry for my loving mother,

-_The dimming years, _
+the dimming years,

-The trials she has known
+the trials she has known.

 One of the heart wrenching decisions I had to make upon moving to Pennsylvania two years ago regarded my mother.
 As I have shared before, she was living in a dementia ward near my home where I could visit her easily.
 Because she had nearly died the year prior to my move and was now stable and happy in "her home," moving her was deemed by all those we consulted not in her best interest.
 The day I walked out from seeing her to head east was excruciating.

 Yet God has been so faithful.
 Her care was excellent at the nursing home, and the staff loved her like their own mother.
 Our church friends visited her to remind her of God's presence and love.
 Her faculties were diminished to the point she could not process I had moved, so she was never upset when I visited.
 I scheduled regular visits out to see her (and my nearby college daughter who also was attentive to her), and Mom's faith and joy were always on display.
 Incredibly, after a number of years of calling me Jack for no reason we can determine, this past year she started calling me by name again each time I saw her.
 She would hold my hand, tell everyone who passed by I was her son, and every few minutes or so intently look me in the eye and tell me she loved me so much.
 Whenever I asked why she was so happy, she would give one of three answers.
 God, Jesus, or the Lord made her happy.